-During 2020, we anticipate our IBX expansion construction activity will increase from our 2019 levels.
+We anticipate our IBX data center expansion construction activity will be similar or increase from our 2020 levels.
 If the opportunity to expand is greater than planned and we have sufficient funding to pursue such expansion opportunities, we may further increase the level of capital expenditure to support this growth as well as pursue additional business and real estate acquisitions or joint ventures.